18F/join.tts.gsa.gov/pages/positions/technology-portfolio-specialist.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-We are looking for someone to join the TTS Technology Portfolio team which sits under TTS Operations.
+This role lives within the TTS Technology Portfolio Team, which was previously called infrastructure.

 For this role, you will need a thorough knowledge of infrastructure, networking, cloud, integration, data, custom & packaged applications, and security to ensure that TTS’ infrastructure offerings and architecture meets current and future needs in an efficient, sustainable, agile, and adaptable manner.
 You will be responsible for:

 * Technology Infrastructure
 * Information System Security - Ensuring monitoring, compliance and reporting requirements are met
 * Systems governance
 * IT Portfolio Management/Process
   * Acquisition - customer centric compliance/ transparency
   * Sandboxing/piloting

-**Please email jointts@gsa.gov if you are interested in this opportunity**

 ## Key Objectives

 ### Key objective #1: You will execute initiatives to modernize TTS’ systems and infrastructure, empowering TTS to better deliver on its mission.

 - Partner with others in TTS’ operations, and execute on an overall technical strategy, investment, and acquisition plan for TTS that results in lower costs, availability of highly usable software and infrastructure and higher velocity
 - Use modern research methods and/or internal TTS research resources to fully understand the real needs of TTS users and the impact driven by systems & cloud infrastructure
 - Analyze current system architecture and existing products to identify the functionality and capabilities that can be leveraged and the areas requiring refactoring
 - Develop solutions with an API first mindset using reusable components and operational strategies to support scalability, availability, performance, monitoring, backup, etc, to improve the security, resiliency, and agility of infrastructure and applications
 - Establish and maintain the technical infrastructure for managing both performance and customer relationship management for TTS
-- Foster appropriate and innovative use of new tools by sponsoring or supporting pilot programs
-- Inspire honesty and integrity through open communication and liberal knowledge sharing
+- Foster appropriate and innovative use of new tools by sponsoring or supporting pilot programs Inspire honesty and integrity through open communication and liberal knowledge sharing

 ### Key objective #2: You will develop a framework of best practices and controls to address systems governance and security.